DanielleMusai/EX3/README.md

 this is the link for our wiki
 you see ther the compering between the 2 projects https://github.com/DanielleMusai/EX3/wiki
-note: we did the lest project separate
+note: we did the last project separate
 ___